five elements header

 An exceptional patient experience reflects all five elements.

-Patients want to be known, heard, and provided a plan that reflects and includes their values.
+Patients want to be known, heard, and provided a plan that reflects and includes their values, including sensitivity to their individual background.
 Patients want the team to coordinate for them and be on the same page with each other.
 Patients want the team to be organized to meet their specific needs.
 When all five elements are present, patients describe their confidence and trust in the care team.
 Patients even describe their loyalty to the health care system.

-Here is how the five elements sound when the patient has confidence in the physician and the team is organized to meet her needs:
+Here is how the five elements sounds when the patient has confidence in the physician and the team is organized to meet their needs:

 Example of a five element comment: